EpicGamesExt/BlenderTools/docs/send2ue/extensions/combine-assets.md

 ### Properties
 #### _off_
-This exports each object and particle system in the `Export` collection export as individual assets.
+This exports each object and particle system in the `Export` collection as individual assets.

 <img src="./images/combine-assets/off.png" alt="off" width="400"/>